quarto-dev/quarto-web/docs/authoring/cross-references.md

 ## Code Listings

-To create a referenceable code block, add a `#lst-` identifier along with a `lst.cap` attribute.
+To create a reference-able code block, add a `#lst-` identifier along with a `lst.cap` attribute.
 For example:

 ```` {.markdown}
 ```{#lst-customers .sql lst.cap="Customers Query"}